cpjobling/eg-247-textbook/_build/fourier_transform/4/worksheet15.md

 # Worksheet 15

-## To accompany Chapter 5.4 Introduction to Filters
+## To accompany Section 5.4 Introduction to Filters

 We will step through this worksheet in class.